Mind The Gap: Alleviating Local Imbalance for Unsupervised Cross-Modality Medical Image Segmentation: Related Work

-\textbf{Domain Adaptation in Medical Image Analysis.} There has been a rapid development of deep learning models for medical image analysis~\cite{med1,med2,med3,med4}.
+There has been a rapid development of deep learning models for medical image analysis~\cite{med1,med2,med3,med4}.
 Nonetheless, the effectiveness of deep learning model in the clinical application has been greatly hindered due to the requirement of a large amount of labelled data and the population of multi-modality datasets.
 To solve the domain shift problem, many domain adaptation methods have been proposed and achieved great performance in the field of medical image analysis~\cite{adaoutput,synseg,chen2020unsupervised}.
 For example, Wollmann \emph{et al.}~\cite{wollmann2018adversarial} propose a CycleGAN-based domain adaptation method for breast cancer classification.
 Similarly, this mode is also leveraged by Manakov \emph{et al.}~\cite{manakov2019noise} to tackle the retinal optical coherence tomography (OCT) image denoising problem.
 Mahmood \emph{et al.}~\cite{mahmood2018unsupervised} propose a reverse unsupervised domain adaptation method to generate a synthetic-like representation of real endoscopy images for the notoriously difficult task of depth-estimation from endoscopy.
-Recently, Chen \emph{et al.}~\cite{SIFA} present a novel UDA network for semantic segmentation which synergistically combines feature alignment and image alignment into one unified framework to improve the adaptation performance.\\
+Recently, Chen \emph{et al.}~\cite{SIFA} present a novel UDA network for semantic segmentation which synergistically combines feature alignment and image alignment into one unified framework to improve the adaptation performance. {Some of the latest work~\cite{liu2022margin,DSAN} even exploit networks pretrained on large-scale datasets which could leverage pretext knowledge to further boost performance on medical UDA tasks.} \\